 ** Based on the 2016 U.S Auto Claims Satisfaction Study

 Allstate is the clear winner when comparing discounts.
 But if those discounts don’t apply to you, then there are no real cost savings for you.
-Keep your personal situation in mind when weighing the pros and cons, and you’ll make the right decision.
+If neither one’s right for you, compare car insurance options to find the best policy for you.